Samreay/Samreay/content/reviews/lightbringer/index.md

 ---
 title:  "A Review of Brent Weeks' Lightbringer Series.
 Such a promising beginning with such an awful ending."
-short_title:  "A Review of Brent Weeks' Lightbringer Series."
 description: "A great fantasy series with horrific ending.
 Amazing magic system though."
-long_description: "The magic system is unique, the characters great, and the progression from village boy to Blackguard member fantastic.
-So when the series ends with deus-ex-machina I was incredibly disappointed."
 name: Lightbringer
 date: 2020-12-28
 categories: [reviews]